Sleepytale Logo

 He hugged Milky's neck and promised to find her a kind new home.

-Then he led her down the lane toward the village market, the sky soft and gray, the fields smelling of clover and rain.
+Then he led her down the lane toward the village market.
+The sky was soft and gray.
+The fields smelled of clover and rain, and somewhere a gate was banging open and shut in the breeze like it could not make up its mind.

 On the way, Jack met an old traveler sitting on a stone, warming his hands around a cup of tea.

-The stranger’s coat was patched with tiny stars, and his pockets rustled when he moved.
+The stranger's coat was patched with tiny stars, and his pockets rustled when he moved, as though they were full of dry leaves or folded maps or both.

 "That cow looks well loved," the man said, nodding toward Milky.